phpnoida/devops/kubernetes/ch2_architecture.md

 2. **Scheduler**

    - Decides on which worker node a pod should be scheduled.
+   - this decision is based on how much cpu and memmory we have requested for and in which nodes it is available

 3. **Controller Manager**

    - Manages various controllers in Kubernetes, like ReplicaSets, ensuring they work properly.
+   - it mainly see our yml file and look for any chnages we did in these yml file

 4. **Cloud Controller Manager**